livewire/docs/pages/validation.md

 ## Custom validators

 If you wish to use your own validation system in Livewire, that isn't a problem.
-Livewire will catch `ValidationException`s and provide the errors to the view just like using `$this->validate()`.
+Livewire will catch `ValidationException` and provide the errors to the view just like using `$this->validate()`.

 For example: